-The problem that then arises is regarding infringement of intellectual property rights in this case the act of trademark infringement which could potentially qualify as unfair business competition.
-The reason for trademark infringement is economic reasons.
+The problem that then arises is regarding the infringement of intellectual property rights in this case the act of trademark infringement which could potentially qualify as unfair business competition (Chronopoulos, 2013).
+The reason for trademark infringement is economic reasons (Zaichkowsky, 2020).
 The offending party has bad intentions and assumes that the business whose trademark is to be imitated has good potential and person concerned can obtain a reasonable profit (good turnover potential) if using the same or similar trademark.
 An act of trademark infringement can be qualified as an unfair business competition if the same type of business is conducted (Situmorang, 2019).

-In fact, famous trademark infringement cannot be solely based on the provisions stipulated in the Trademark Law only.
+Famous trademark infringement cannot be solely based on the provisions stipulated in the Trademark Law only.
 This is because trademark infringement is related to the unlawful act stipulated in Article 1365 of the Civil Code or related to fraudulent competition stipulated in Article 382bis of the Criminal Code (KUHP).
-In other countries, trademark infringement is also related to the issue of fraudulent competition, for example: Japan in addition to have a Trademark Law, also has an Anti-Fraudulent Competition Law (Maulana, 2000).
+In other countries, trademark infringement is also related to the issue of fraudulent competition, for example: Japan in addition to having a Trademark Law, also has an Anti-Fraudulent Competition Law (Maulana, 2000).

-Based on the few verdicts on the trademark infringement, all actions that are included in the act of imitating, copying, or piggybacking on the fame of someone else's more famous or registered trademark, causing confusion and misleading the public, are not only classified as trademark infringement, however, it can also be qualified as an act of fraudulent competition or unfair business competition.
-Along with the advancement of science and technology, it is very possible for a person or legal entity to use science and technology to violate a trademark for profit, one of the examples is the counterfeiting of the trademark.
-Acts of counterfeiting of trademarks are carried out by parties who have bad intentions to gain as much profit as possible in unfair and dishonest business competition using other parties' registered trademarks (Putri, 2018).
+Based on the few verdicts on trademark infringement, all actions that are included in the act of imitating, copying, or piggybacking on the fame of someone else's more famous or registered trademark, causing confusion and misleading the public, are not only classified as trademark infringement (Rumadan, 2020), however, it can also be qualified as an act of fraudulent competition or unfair business competition.

-4.2 The efforts to solve and reduce the number of trademark infringements in Indonesia
+4.2 The Efforts to Solve and Reduce the Number of Trademark Infringements in Indonesia

-The registered trademark holders whose trademarks are used by other parties without rights, must take legal action against trademark infringement (both similarities in the principle and similarities in the whole with the trademarks owned).
-This needs certainly to be done so as not to become a bad precedent and as a form of pro-active action in law enforcement against trademark infringement.
+The registered trademark holders whose trademarks are used by other parties without rights must take legal action against trademark infringement, both similarities in the principle and similarities in the whole with the trademarks owned (Mashdurohatun & Limbong, 2020).
+This needs certainly to be done so as not to become a bad precedent and as a form of proactive action in law enforcement against trademark infringement.

-Law enforcement efforts through the courts and the police are used as the ultimate weapon or ultimum remidium when persuasive efforts have been made and are not responded properly.
+Law enforcement efforts through the courts and the police are used as the ultimate weapon or ultimum remidium when persuasive efforts have been made and are not responded to properly.
 Kinship approaches, warning letters and invitations to settlement have been made, but these persuasive efforts are often ignored.

+The Directorate General of Intellectual Property has an important role as the institution that is responsible for the registration, protection and settlement of trademark disputes in Indonesia (Ramin, 2023).
 Ignatius MT.
-Silalahi, Head of the Sub-Directorate of Investigation of Directorate General of Intellectual Property responded that what was done by the party whose trademark was used by another party without the right to make a report (complaint) about the trademark infringement was the right effort in following up on trademark infringement.
-This is because the case related to the violation of intellectual property rights is a complaint offense that must be reported by the injured party to the law enforcer (Majid, 2014).
+Silalahi, Head of the Sub-Directorate of Investigation of the Directorate General of Intellectual Property responded that what was done by the party whose trademark was used by another party without the right to make a report (complaint) about the trademark infringement was the right effort in following up on trademark infringement.
+This is because the case related to the violation of intellectual property rights is a complaint offence that must be reported by the injured party to the law enforcer (Majid, 2014).
+Based on this, the party whose trademark is used by another party without rights needs to make a complaint about the trademark infringement and/or file a civil lawsuit, in the form of compensation, to stop the use of the infringed mark (Sinaga & Ferdian, 2020).